Almost Famous: Plot

-In San Diego 1969, child prodigy William Miller struggles to fit in with his peers.
-His life is further complicated by learning that his widowed college professor mother Elaine has falsely led him to believe he is 13 years old when he is only 11.
-Strong-willed Elaine's strict ban on rock music and her fear of pop culture have a lasting effect on her children, finally driving William's 18-year-old sister Anita to move to San Francisco and become a flight attendant.
+In 1969 San Diego, child prodigy William Miller struggles to fit in with his peers.
+His mother Elaine, a widowed college professor, further complicates his life by starting him early in school and leading him to believe he is 13 years old, when he is in fact 11.
+Furthermore, Elaine's strict ban on rock music and her fear of pop culture have a lasting effect on her two children, finally driving William's 18-year-old sister Anita to move to San Francisco and become a flight attendant.

-In 1973, William, now 15 and influenced by Anita's secret cache of rock albums, aspires to be a rock journalist, writing freelance articles for underground papers.
-Impressed by William's writing, rock journalist Lester Bangs gives him a $35 assignment to review a Black Sabbath concert.
-William is barred from meeting the band backstage until the opening band Stillwater arrives, and William flatters his way in.
-Lead guitarist Russell Hammond takes a liking to William, as does groupie Penny Lane, who has taken William under her wing.
-Penny insists she and her friends are not really groupies but actually "band aides", a term she invented to describe female fans who follow bands more for the music than for the rock stars themselves.
+In 1973, William, now 15 and influenced by Anita's secret cache of rock albums, aspires to be a rock journalist, writing freelance articles for underground music magazines.
+Impressed by William's writing, rock journalist Lester Bangs gives him a $35 writing assignment to interview Black Sabbath at a concert.
+William is barred from the backstage until the opening band Stillwater arrives and William flatters his way in.
+Lead guitarist Russell Hammond takes a liking to William, as does Penny Lane, the leader of a groupie-like collective called "Band-Aids", a term she coined to describe female fans who follow bands to support the music, not just for sex.

-On seeing William's article on Black Sabbath, Rolling Stone editor Ben Fong-Torres hires him to write an article about Stillwater and sends him on the road with the band aboard "Doris", Stillwater's aging but beloved bus.
-William interviews the other band members, but guitarist Russell Hammond avoids him.
-Tensions between Hammond and lead singer Jeff Bebe become evident when the band's first T-shirt is produced, featuring Hammond in full view while the rest of the band is in the shadows.
-As a journalist, William is jokingly called "the enemy" by the band, but he eventually becomes integrated into their inner circle.
+After reading some of William's articles in a San Diego underground paper, Rolling Stone editor Ben Fong-Torres hires him to write an article about Stillwater and sends him on the road with the band.
+William interviews the other band members, but guitarist Russell Hammond avoids a formal sit-down interview.
+Tensions mount between Hammond and lead singer Jeff Bebe, as the former becomes the more prominent member.
+The band jokingly refers to journalist William as "the enemy", but he eventually integrates into their inner circle.

-The record label hires professional manager Dennis Hope to handle problems with venues and promoters.
-Penny has to leave before the band reaches New York, where Russell's girlfriend Leslie will join them.
-Penny and her three protégée band aids are gambled away to another band in a poker game; Penny acts nonchalant but is devastated.
-Meanwhile, Dennis charters a small plane so the band can play more gigs.
+Professional road manager Dennis Hope is brought in to handle problems with venues and promoters.
+He stops the band touring by bus, instead chartering a small plane to play more gigs.
+Penny has to leave before the band reaches New York, where Russell's girlfriend Leslie is joining them.
+Penny and three other girls are gambled away to another band in a poker game; Penny acts nonchalant but is devastated.